YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ydb_env_set sets reasonable defaults for the following environment variables for normal YottaDB operation:

 .. parsed-literal::
-   ydb_dir, ydb_dist, gtm_etrap, ydb_gbldir, gtm_icu_version, ydb_log, ydb_principal_editing, gtm_prompt, gtm_repl_instance, gtm_retention, ydb_routines, ydb_tmp, gtmver
+   ydb_dir, ydb_dist, gtm_etrap, ydb_gbldir, ydb_icu_version, ydb_log, ydb_principal_editing, gtm_prompt, gtm_repl_instance, gtm_retention, ydb_routines, ydb_tmp, gtmver

 You can set the following environment variables before sourcing ydb_env_set or running the ydb script;

 * **ydb_chset** (gtm_chset) - set this to "UTF-8" to run YottaDB in UTF-8 mode; it defaults to M mode.
 As UTF-8 mode requires a UTF-8 locale to be set in LC_CTYPE or LC_ALL, if a locale is not specified, ydb_env_set also attempts to set a UTF-8 locale.
-Since YottaDB in UTF-8 mode often requires gtm_icu_version to be set, if it is not set, ydb_env_set attempts to determine the ICU version on the system and set it.
+Since YottaDB in UTF-8 mode often requires ydb_icu_version to be set, if it is not set, ydb_env_set attempts to determine the ICU version on the system and set it.
 This requires the icu-config program to be installed and executable by ydb_env_set.

 * **ydb_dir** (gtmdir) - set this to define a directory for the environment set by ydb_env_set.